boogoo-io/.github/profile/README.md

 ## 🙋‍♀️ Introduction

 Boogoo aims at building a small and simple CMS.
+Also, we build some npm libs or chrome extentions.

 Logo is a parrot which designed by [OpenMoji](https://openmoji.org/library/emoji-1F99C/).